-Although some, including the UK government, believe reform would be better delivered as a directive, primarily to afford member states some more flexibility and discretion in its implementation, the regulation would be directly binding on all member states immediately.
+How does the regulation apply to member states in the EU?Although some, including the UK government, believe reform would be better delivered as a directive, primarily to afford member states some more flexibility and discretion in its implementation, the regulation would be directly binding on all member states immediately.
 The regulation will be self-executing and will not require any implementation measures, meaning there is no two year implementation phase after the date on which it comes into force.
 Read more about data protection:

 - Top tips to help protect brands online

 - Joint venture forged to incubate small cyber firms securing Internet of Things and big data